Skip to main contentSkip to data table

 Mint/burn global request budget200worker/src/cron/sync-mint-burn.tsShared per-run request ceiling

-Mint/burn per-config budget (critical)60worker/src/cron/sync-mint-burn.tsPrevents one hot config from consuming the full run
+Mint/burn per-config budget (critical)60; 150 for bridge-aware critical configsworker/src/cron/sync-mint-burn.tsPrevents one hot config from consuming the full run while allowing bridge-aware high-volume configs enough tx-context headroom

 Mint/burn per-config budget (extended)25worker/src/cron/sync-mint-burn.tsLower ceiling for long-tail backlog drain